hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 * Thx, should be fixed with `red-view-30may25-979d8e1bf.exe`.

 [7:14:23](#35-y-WdrM3zdQTlRz6FwFT6p-OeptwpiYWt1mkOw_K0) <planetsizecpu (Jose Luis)>:
-Thx qtxie now all right Ì†ΩÌ±å
+Thx qtxie now all right üëå

 [21:09:52](#RsVw4_9GZErBvMcTv1DsnvrcTc4wLkiyzgTYHRng2oY) <Boum69 (Boum69)>:
 Hi dear Reducers or Red users :), I am looking for a scrollable panel but my researchs are unsucessfull.
 Il found the vertical-scroll-panel from mikeyaunish  and I tried without success to add an horizontal scroller.
 I need a scrollable panel with a vertical and horizontal scroller in order to load images and navigate horizontally an vertically.
 My next step is to change the scale of the image .
 I want to zoom and dezoom with the ctrl mouse for instance.
 I hope someone could help me, to find a scrollable panel please.